Cure Leukaemia Crowns 2023 Christmas Award Winners

 The auction takes place on November 20 and Head of Deutsche Bank, Birmingham, Paul Anderson shared his thoughts on art and the role of Deutsche Bank in supporting the arts.

 “All the evidence points to people being most productive when they’re happy.
 There’s no single thing that’s going to make people happy, but art is part of a whole ensemble of things to make the workplace somewhere people want to go and want to think creatively.”

 Is it right that you got into art by looking at paintings on the walls in Deutsche Bank’s offices?

-“Yes that’s true.
+“Yes, that’s true.
 I used to have weekly meetings in our Auerbach room.
-There’re these very thickly layered oil paintings by [Frank] Auerbach and I really liked them, and there was an exhibition on at the Royal Academy of his works, so I went along and found myself immersed in it.”
+They’re these very thickly layered oil paintings by [Frank] Auerbach and I really liked them, and there was an exhibition on at the Royal Academy of his works, so I went along and found myself immersed in it.”

 Paul Anderson (right) with 22-year-old leukaemia patient Jaymz Goodman

 How important is it for Deutsche Bank to support charities?

 “We have in the UK two Charities of the Year who work with the bank to put on a range of activities and events for employees.
 It’s partly to engage our staff in things they wouldn’t normally be doing to raise money, but it’s also about them using their skills and expertise to support the charities.
 For example, this summer, our technology department ran a global “Hackathon” to design an app for Cure Leukaemia, engaging over 800 employees.

 Why did you choose to partner with the RBSA?